superhero-com/superhero/docs/tutorials/hackathon/13-checklist-and-deploy-extension.md

-# 13 — Checklist & deploy extension
+# Checklist & Deploy Extension

 Use this checklist before you submit or deploy your hackathon project.